nipy/PySurfer/doc/install.rst

 Some input/output functions also make use of the Python Imaging Library (PIL_) and ``imageio``, although they are not mandatory.

-Other options include the Anaconda_ distribution and the Enthough Canopy_ environment.
-The difficulty on these platforms is generally getting Mayavi and VTK installed; see their installation instructions for information.

 Getting started
 ~~~~~~~~~~~~~~~

 Because PySurfer relies on some complicated dependencies (Mayavi, VTK and a GUI
 library), it can be more difficult to get started with than is the case with
 other Python libraries.
+Consider using the Anaconda_ distribution
+or Enthough Canopy_ environment.
+The difficulty on these
+platforms is generally getting Mayavi and VTK installed; see their
+installation instructions for information.

 PySurfer generally works out of the box on Linux systems.
 Getting started on
 OSX may be trickier.
 We have had success using the Anaconda distribution with